groupoasys/flexanalytics/documentation/index.rst

 Developers
 ----------

-If you would like to suggest any changes to the webpage, contact to the main developers:
+If you would like to suggest any changes to the webpage, please contact the main developers:

 * `Lisa Huckfield`_- lisa@uma.es